-- From and after the six-month anniversary of the Closing Date, each Founder (as defined in the Investor Rights Agreement) may sell up to 20% of such Founder's Company Common Stock and each PCT Unitholder that is not a Founder may sell up to 33.34% of such PCT Unitholder's Company Common Stock - From and after the one-year anniversary of the Closing Date, each Founder may sell up to 30% of such Founder's Company Common Stock and each PCT Unitholder that is not a Founder may sell up to 33.33% of such PCT Unitholder's Company Common Stock. - From and after the Phase II Facility becoming operational, as certified by Leidos, an independent engineering firm, each Founder may sell up to 50% of such Founder's Company Common Stock and each PCT Unitholder that is not a Founder may sell up to 33.33% of such PCT Unitholder's shares of Company Common Stock; provided that, in the case of Procter & Gamble, such lock-up will terminate in any event no later than April 15, 2023.
+• From and after the six-month anniversary of the Closing Date, each Founder (as defined in the Investor Rights Agreement) may sell up to 20% of such Founder's Company Common Stock and each PCT Unitholder that is not a Founder may sell up to 33.34% of such PCT Unitholder's Company Common Stock.

+- From and after the one-year anniversary of the Closing Date, each Founder may sell up to 30% of such Founder's Company Common Stock and each PCT Unitholder that is not a Founder may sell up to 33.33% of such PCT Unitholder's Company Common Stock. - From and after the Phase II Facility becoming operational, as certified by Leidos, an independent engineering firm, each Founder may sell up to 50% of such Founder's Company Common Stock and each PCT Unitholder that is not a Founder may sell up to 33.33% of such PCT Unitholder's shares of Company Common Stock; provided that, in the case of Procter & Gamble, such lock-up will terminate in any event no later than April 15, 2023.

-In addition, other than the Magnetar Investors, the Selling Stockholders listed above in the section entitled "Selling Stockholders" previously entered into a letter agreement (the "Letter Agreement") in connection with ROCH's IPO, pursuant to which the Selling Stockholders agreed to certain selling restrictions and hedging restrictions applicable to the ROCH Common Stock they hold, which was converted to Company Common Stock in the Business Combination.
-Among other things, the Selling Stockholders agreed in the Letter Agreement to lock up the shares of Company Common Stock they received in the Business Combination for six months following the Business Combination (the "Lock Up Period"), unless the closing price of the Company Common stock equals or exceeds \$12.50 per share for any 20 trading days within any 30-trading day period after the Business Combination, in which case the Selling Stockholders may sell up to 50% of their holdings of the Company Common Stock.
-This occurred on April 14, 2021 and, therefore, the Selling Stockholders may sell up to 50% of their holdings of the Company Common Stock.
-The Letter Agreement also provides that the Selling Stockholders will be released from the selling restrictions under the Letter Agreement before the Lock Up Period expires if the Company undergoes certain transactions where its shareholders have the right to exchange their shares of Company Common Stock for cash, securities or other property.
+In addition, other than the Magnetar Investors, the Selling Stockholders listed above in the section entitled 'Selling Stockholders'' previously entered into a letter agreement (the "Letter Agreement") in connection with ROCH's IPO, pursuant to which the Selling Stockholders agreed to certain selling restrictions and hedging restrictions applicable to the ROCH Common Stock they hold, which was converted to Company Common Stock in the Business Combination.
+Among other things, the Selling Stockholders agreed in the Letter Agreement to lock up the shares of Company Common Stock they received in the Business Combination for six months following the Business Combination (the "Lock Up Period"), unless the closing price of the Company Common Stock equals or exceeds \$12.50 per share for any 20 trading days within any 30-trading day period after the Business Combination, in which case the Selling Stockholders may sell up to 50% of their holdings of the Company Common Stock.
+This occurred on April 14, 2021 and, therefore, the Selling restrictions under the Letter Agreement before the Lock Up Period expires if the Company undergoes certain transactions where its shareholders will have the right to exchange their shares of Company Common Stock for cash, securities or other property.